-Additionally, and subject to our obligations under our Data Sharing and Protection Policy with respect to any protected health information (“PHI”). you grant FDNA and its registered users a nonexclusive, irrevocable, worldwide, perpetual, unlimited, assignable, sublicenseable, fully paid up and royalty-free right to copy, prepare derivative works of, improve, distribute, publish, remove, retain, add, process, analyze, use and commercialize, in any way now known or in the future discovered, any information you provide, directly or indirectly to FDNA, including, but not limited to, any user generated content, ideas, concepts, techniques or data to the services, you submit to FDNA, without any further consent, notice and/or compensation to you or to any third parties.
+Additionally, and subject to our obligations hereunder and under our Data Sharing and Protection Policy with respect to any protected health information (“PHI”), you grant FDNA a nonexclusive, irrevocable, worldwide, perpetual, unlimited, assignable, sublicenseable, fully paid up and royalty-free right to copy, prepare derivative works of, improve, distribute, publish, remove, retain, add, process, analyze, use and commercialize, in any way now known or in the future discovered, any information you provide, directly or indirectly to FDNA, including, but not limited to, any user generated content, ideas, concepts, techniques or data to the services, you submit to FDNA, without any further consent, notice and/or compensation to you or to any third parties.
 Any information you submit to us is at your own risk of loss as noted below in this Agreement.

-By providing information to us, you represent and warrant that you are entitled to and have the requisite rights to submit the information and that the information is accurate, not confidential (except for PHI, which is subject to the terms of our Data Sharing and Protection Policy), and not in violation of any contractual restrictions or other third party rights.
-FDNA hereby grants you a non-exclusive, non-transferable license to re-use or republish your own contributions made to us in its original or derivative form for republication elsewhere, such as in journals or other professional publications.
-This license is restricted to your own contributions and does not grant you rights to republish the contributions or postings of other Users or information furnished under the Services, without our explicit permission.
+By providing information to us, you represent and warrant that you are entitled to and have the requisite rights to submit the information and that the information is accurate, not confidential (except for PHI, which is subject to the terms herein and the terms of our Data Sharing and Protection Policy), and not in violation of any contractual restrictions or other third party rights.
+While you remain free to re-use or republish your own contributions made to us in its original or derivative form for republication elsewhere, such as in journals or other professional publications, you may not republish the contributions or postings of other Users or information furnished under the Services, without our explicit permission.
 FDNA shall be free to use any ideas, concepts, know-how or techniques contained in such information for any purpose whatsoever including, but not limited to, developing, manufacturing, and marketing products and services incorporating such information.
 It is your responsibility to keep your FDNA profile information accurate and updated.

-To be eligible to use the Service, you must meet the following criteria and represent and warrant that you: (1) are 18 years of age or older; (2) a certified physician, medical student, or other health care professional; (3) are not currently restricted from the Services, or not otherwise prohibited from having an account, (4) are not a competitor of FDNA or are not using the Services for reasons that are in competition with FDNA; (5) have full power and authority to enter into this Agreement and doing so will not violate any other agreement to which you are a party; (6) will not violate any rights of FDNA, including intellectual property rights such as copyright or trademark rights; and (7) agree to provide at your cost all equipment, software, and internet access necessary to use the Services.
+To be eligible to use the Services, you must meet the following criteria and represent and warrant that: (1) you personally are (a) 18 years of age or older, and (b) a certified physician, medical student, or other health care professional; and (2) you personally and, if applicable, you the Registrant (a) are not currently restricted from the Services, or not otherwise prohibited from having a User Account, (b) are not a competitor of FDNA or are not using the Services for reasons that are in competition with FDNA, (c) have full power and authority to enter into this Agreement and doing so will not violate any other agreement to which you are a party, (d) will not violate any rights of FDNA, including intellectual property rights such as copyright or trademark rights, and (e) agree to provide at your cost all equipment, software, and internet access necessary to use the Services.

-You agree to: (1) Keep your password secure and confidential; (2) not permit others to use your login credentials to access your account; (3) refrain from using other Users’ accounts; (4) refrain from selling, trading, or otherwise transferring your account or any information and content of another FDNA user to another party; and (5) refrain from charging anyone for access to any portion of the Services, or any information therein.
-Further, you are responsible for anything that happens through your account until you close down your account or prove that your account security was compromised due to no fault of your own.
+You agree to: (1) Keep your password secure and confidential; (2) not permit others to use your login credentials to access your User Account; (3) refrain from using other Users’ User Accounts; (4) refrain from selling, trading, or otherwise transferring your User Account or any information and content of another FDNA user to another party; and (5) refrain from charging anyone for access to any portion of the Services, or any information therein.
+Further, you are responsible for anything that happens through your User Account until you close down your User Account or prove that your User Account security was compromised due to no fault of your own.

 Notifications and Service Messages

 For purposes of service messages and notices about the Services to you, FDNA may place a banner notice across its pages to alert you to certain changes such as modifications to this Agreement.
-Alternatively, notice may consist of an email from FDNA to an email address associated with your account, even if we have other contact information.
-You also agree that FDNA may communicate with you through your FDNA account or through other means including email, mobile number, telephone, or delivery services including the postal service about your FDNA account or services associated with FDNA.
-You acknowledge and agree that we shall have no liability associated with or arising from your failure to do so maintain accurate contact or other information, including, but not limited to, your failure to receive critical information about the Service.
+Alternatively, notice may consist of an email from FDNA to an email address associated with your User Account, even if we have other contact information.
+You also agree that FDNA may communicate with you through your User Account or through other means including email, mobile number, telephone, or delivery services including the postal service about your User Account or services associated with FDNA.
+You acknowledge and agree that we shall have no liability associated with or arising from your failure to do so maintain accurate contact or other information, including, but not limited to, your failure to receive critical information about the Services.